sevagh/sliCQ-pytorch/README.md

 * In [nsgtf.py](https://github.com/sevagh/nsgt/blob/torch/nsgt/nsgtf.py#L69-L75), zeros are inserted in between the first and second halves of the lower time resolution coefficients to pad them to the size of the largest, followed by an ifft call
 * The `arrange` function in [slicq.py](https://github.com/sevagh/nsgt/blob/torch/nsgt/slicq.py#L40) swaps the beginning and ending portions of the transform according to the Blackman-Harris window step

-It's best to think of them separately, and it's important to note that in my experience, trying to use the matrix form in a neural network led to supbar results (most probably due to the murky effect of the zero-padding, or "smearing", of the low time resolutions into larger ones).
+It's best to think of them separately, and it's important to note that in my experience, trying to use the matrix form in a neural network led to subpar results (most probably due to the murky effect of the zero-padding, or "smearing", of the low time resolutions into larger ones).

 ## Performance